 - Don’t forget the ashtrays!
 Even if your home is a no-smoking zone, be sure to accommodate the smokers outside away from the non-smokers.
 Dinner etiquette will prevent your guests from lighting up indoors if that is the case, but you should be prepared to allocate an area to those who do smoke.

 - Warm plates are reminiscent of forgotten luxury.
 Flatware warmers are quite affordable, and if you do entertain frequently, I absolutely advise investing in one.

 - Salads serve as palate cleansers allowing your guests to savour the protein by suppressing the often salty flavours of the seafood.
 So do pay attention to your greens and cut them up into tiny bite-sized pieces to facilitate the journey to your guests’ gullet.
 You may also serve a bowl of sorbet to do the trick.

 - The bread plate must stay on after the soup.
 It exits with the salad.

 - If you are doing an entrée before the soup, you do need to have appropriate cutlery placed in the right order.
 Entrees shine in ornate silver dishes that make your dinner party nothing short of royal.

 So…do you feel exhilarated?
 Can you envision the splendour of your impeccable table and your decadent dinner party?
 Great!
-If you have any questions darlings, I am always here for you.
-Wisdom in Heels rules!
+If you have any questions regarding dinner party etiquette, I am always here for you.
 Stay fabulous!